living - try

 Maintain a healthy weight2

 While it's important to eat a balanced diet, eating too much can add to the burden on your lungs.
 Strike a balance between your energy needs and food intake.
-Ask your doctor or dietician to help with maintaining a proper weight.
+Ask your doctor or dietitian to help with maintaining a proper weight.

 Routine exercise can help improve mental outlook, stamina, and physical well-being.
 Many people find that simple stretching exercises, walking, or bicycling improves exercise tolerance.
 Discuss your goals with your doctor and tailor an exercise program to fit your needs.